aridjayarecipes/cutesrecipes.web.app/content/post/2063-easiest-way-to-prepare-homemade-brussels-sprouts-and-cheese-fry.md

 recipeinstructions:
 - "Cut the sprouts in half and insert two small pieces of the sliced cheese into each."
 - "Coat with the following in order: flour, egg, panko, then again with egg and panko to make a double coating."
-- "Fry in oil heated to 355F/180℃ and it&#39;s done.
+- "Fry in oil heated to 355F/180℃ and it's done.
 Add salt and enjoy."
 categories:
 - Recipe
 tags: